sagemath/sage/README.md

 Sage in the cloud.

 **This README contains self-contained instructions for building Sage from source.**
-It assumes that you have already cloned the git repository or downloaded the [sources](https://www.sagemath.org/download-source.html) in the form of a tarball.
+It requires you to clone the git repository (as described in this README) or download the [sources](https://www.sagemath.org/download-source.html) in the form of a tarball.